Sebastian Dzikowski: Club career

 In April 2024, he signed a U Sports contract with Vancouver FC of the Canadian Premier League.
 In August 2024, he extended his U Sports contract for the remainder of the season, rather than return to university.

 On February 12, 2025, he joined Polish club Flota Świnoujście in the fourth-tier III liga.
 He made his debut on March 8, 2025, recording a goal and an assist in a 2–1 win over Wda Świecie.

+Dzikowski spent the first half of the 2025–26 season playing for another III liga side Wybrzeże Rewalskie Rewal.
+On February 5, 2026, he moved to Czarni Połaniec, also in the fourth division.